Local elastic properties of polystyrene nanocomposites increase significantly due to non-affine deformations

 A single amorphous SiO$_2$ nanoparticle with a diameter of 3.6~nm was embedded into the equilibrated polystyrene matrix to model doped polystyrene.
 Accordingly, the simulation box was increased up to 17.285~nm$\times$17.285~nm$\times$17.285~nm to accommodate the nanoparticle and preserve the equilibrium density of the polystyrene matrix.
-An amorphous SiO$_2$ nanoparticle was constructed using the programs VMD \cite{HUMP96}, and MBN Studio \cite{Sushko2019} and embedded into the polystyrene matrix.
-The nanoparticle corresponds to polystyrene doping with a mass fraction of 1.6\%, being consistent with the value typically used for nanocomposites \cite{Stojanovic-2009}.
-The BKS-potential \cite{Vollmayr1996} was used to describe the interatomic interactions inside the nanoparticle and its interaction with the polystyrene matrix.
+An amorphous SiO$_2$ nanoparticle was constructed using the programs VMD~\cite{HUMP96}, and MBN Studio~\cite{Sushko2019} and embedded into the polystyrene matrix.
+Since periodic boundary conditions were employed in the simulation, the studied system is essentially represented by an infinite medium with embedded nanoparticles, which corresponds to polystyrene doping with a mass fraction of 1.6\%.
+This value is consistent with the value typically used for nanocomposites~\cite{Stojanovic-2009}.
+The BKS-potential~\cite{Vollmayr1996} was used to describe the interatomic interactions inside the nanoparticle and its interaction with the polystyrene matrix.
 The doped polystyrene was simulated for 280~ns using the same parameters as for pure polystyrene.
+To ensure that the doped polystyrene systems reached equilibrium, and was suitable for the following analysis, the first simulated 80~ns were used to calculate and analyze the spatial distribution of polystyrene density in the simulation box.
+The approach was identical to the one used previously for pure polystyrene~\cite{Beltukov2019} and revealed an equilibrated polystyrene system with SiO$_2$ nanoinclusion.

-To understand the macroscopic elastic properties of nanocomposites, it is essential to study local elastic moduli around nanoparticles.
-There are several slightly different methods to define the local elastic moduli.
-For example, one can analyze stress or strain fluctuations by means of the fluctuation-dissipation theorem~\cite{Sengupta-2000, Yoshimoto-2004,Tsamados-2009,Mizuno-2013, Sussman-2015}.
-The relation between elastic moduli and stress fluctuations, however, contains the Born term, which relies on an involved analysis of the interaction potential between the constituents of the system~\cite{Amuasi-2015}.
-On the other hand, the analysis of strain fluctuations requires knowledge of the MD trajectories only.
-It was reported that the analysis of strain fluctuations has slower convergence, which requires longer simulation time~\cite{Gusev-1996}.
-However, the actual simulation time is determined by a slow relaxation processes of polymers~\cite{Beltukov2019}.
+To understand the macroscopic elastic properties of nanocomposites, it is essential to study local elastic moduli around the nanoparticles.
+One can, for example, analyze stress or strain fluctuations by means of the fluctuation-dissipation theorem~\cite{Sengupta-2000, Yoshimoto-2004,Tsamados-2009,Mizuno-2013, Sussman-2015}.
+The relation between elastic moduli and stress fluctuations contains the Born term, which relies on an involved analysis of the interaction potential between the constituents of the system~\cite{Amuasi-2015}.
+On the other hand, the strain fluctuations can readily be obtained directly from MD trajectories.

 In this letter, we analyze the strain fluctuations of a polystyrene nanocomposite and determine its local elastic properties.
-In particular, we study the density fluctuations, which are more robust because they do not require the knowledge of the equilibrium positions of atoms.
+We focus on studying the density fluctuations, which can be established without the knowledge of the precise equilibrium positions of atoms.

 Let us define the relative density of the system at the position ${\bf r}$ and the time instance $t$ as